-The best among these schools tend to have long, prestigious histories and are almost always located in the city’s more reputable suburbs.
-The fees for former Model C schools are often on the high end of the spectrum by public school standards, but they are still generally cheaper than private and international schools.
+Many consider the best public schools to be those situated in Cape Town's wealthier suburbs.
+More often than not, schools in these areas come with a long and prestigious history.
+The fees for such schools are often on the high end of the spectrum by public school standards, but they are still generally cheaper than private and international schools.

 Private schools in Cape Town